aappleton8/OpPermissions/README.md

  - /opset config set allowrequests op|permission|no - Enables or disables the */oprequest* command and sets which players see the request
  - /opset config set useuuids true|false - Set whether the plugin should use usernames or UUIDs
  - /opset config set updateonplayerjoins true|false - Specify if the plugin should check user information each time the user joins
- - /opset config set onlyautoupdateonline true|false - Specify whether the plugin should only automatcally update information for online players or all players (choosing 'false' may perform operations on incorrect or non-existent players)
+ - /opset config set onlyautoupdateonline true|false - Specify whether the plugin should only automatically update information for online players or all players (choosing 'false' may perform operations on incorrect or non-existent players)
  - /opset config set announceops all|permanent|normal|no|false - Specify of the plugin should announce when ops join
- - /opset config set permanentopsusecommands true|false - Specify whther permanent ops can use all the blocked commands without the extra permission or not
+ - /opset config set permanentopsusecommands true|false - Specify whether permanent ops can use all the blocked commands without the extra permission or not
+ - /opset config set showopattempts true|false - Specify whether players with the *oppermissions.showopattempts* permission get notified every time someone tries to use the */op* or */deop* command, even if not successfully
+ - /opset config set showcommanduse true|false - Specify whether players with the *oppermissions.command.show* permission get notified every time someone tries to use one of the commands on the list of blocked commands, even if not successfully
  - /opset config verifylist - Update the ops list to convert between UUIDs and playernames, depending on the 'useuuids' config field and the 'onlyautoupdateonline' config field (this conversion will also happen when the 'useuuids' field is set)
  - /opset list - List the list
  - /opset check &lt;playername&gt; - Check if someone is on the list